Getting overdraft protection

 May 31 | Monthly overdraft protection fee | $5 | $-130 |

-Even though you went into overdraft three times during the month, your overdraft fee cost is capped at $5 because you pay a monthly fee.
+You went into overdraft 3 times during the month.
+However, your overdraft fee cost is capped at $5.

 Pay-per-use fee

-If your account is already overdrawn, you’re usually charged a pay-per-use fee every time you make another banking transaction and increase your overdraft balance.
+Your account may already be overdrawn.
+They'll usually charge a pay-per-use fee every time you make another transaction and increase your overdraft balance.

 If you often go into overdraft, it can be expensive to use pay-per-use overdraft protection.

-Some financial institutions will only charge a pay-per-use fee one time each business day, even if you go into overdraft more than once that day.
-This lowers your overdraft protection costs.
+Some financial institutions will only charge a pay-per-use fee one time each business day.
+That's even if you go into overdraft more than once that day.
+This lowers your overdraft protection cost.

 If you pay pay-per-use fees, you won’t pay a flat monthly fee.